lexinamer/MEJO487/Class01/README.md

 **Slideshow: http://bit.ly/487class1**

 ## Introductions
-* About me- designer and developer.
+* About me- I'm a designer and developer.
 Started out my career as a freelance photographer and visual artist.
 Taught myself how to code.
-Have Master’s from the j-school in interactive media.
-Worked as instructor at The Iron Yard and now at an agency.
+Have a Master’s from the j-school in interactive media.
+Worked as an instructor at The Iron Yard and now at a small agency and freelance.
 * Students- Name, year, major, and your least favorite (or hardest) thing about code from 187

 ## Policies and Procedures